You’ve made it to the comment thread. Thank you!

 This fast-paced epic pre-metallurgy fantasy milieu mystery heist begins on the icy southern continent of Faclan---- A thief, a spy, or something else?
 Sail the seas with your closest friend in search of this mysterious intruder and get sucked into the world of Gemini.

-When the world in on the verge of change, how will you react?
+When everything is on the verge of change, how will you react?
 What mark will you leave?
+Will you even survive?

 Current Objectives: